kazimuth/phd/PROJECT_PROPOSAL.md

 ![representation](./images/representation.jpg)

 This sort of compilation is what mathematicians call a "representation" of one sort of mathematics -- in this case, algebra -- in terms of another sort of mathematics -- in this case, geometry.
-Much of modern algebra theory grew out of the study of representations.
+Much of modern algebra grew out of the study of representations.
 Building these kinds of representations into the system can help anchor students' understanding of abstract subject matter.

 Overall, we expect that working mathematicians will consider most of the proofs coming out of our system "trivial", that is, already known.
 But we do not expect that learning mathematicians will consider our system trivial.